techidaily/site-win11/source/_posts/unveiling-top-windows-11-fps-monitors-and-counter-tools.md

 ![razzer cortex fps counter](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/razzer-cortext-fps-counter.jpg)

- Razer Cortex is a[game FPS booster tool for Windows](https://www.makeuseof.com/best-fps-boosters-windows-10/) to optimize games for better performance.
+ Razer Cortex is a [game FPS booster tool for Windows](https://www.makeuseof.com/best-fps-boosters-windows-10/) to optimize games for better performance.
 It also features a nifty In-Game overlay.
 You can use it to show FPS count, system time, and playtime as an overlay.

  Razer Cortex overlay only works when you launch games on the app.
 Fortunately, it lets you connect to third-party platforms, including Steam, Gog.com, Ubisoft Connect, Origin, and Humble Bundle and sync game libraries.